-Mambazha Pulissery or Kerala Style Ripe Mango Curry is a delicious sweet and spicy preparation which goes perfectly well with steamed rice.
-Here is how to make Mambazha Pulissery Recipe.
+Mambazha Pulissery or Kerala Style Ripe Mango Curry is a delicious sweet and spicy preparation that goes perfectly well with Steamed Rice.

-Kerala Style Ripe Mango Curry or Mambazha Pullisery is a lip-smacking dish made out of king of the fruits, jaggery and the fine Indian spices, condiments.
-With the last batch of mangoes still available, I bought some of them to make a delicious curry that one of friends from Kerala had suggested to me some years back.
+Kerala Style Ripe Mango Curry or Mambazha Pulissery is a lip-smacking dish made out of the king of the fruits, jaggery, and the fine Indian spices, condiments.

-Enriched with the flavours of fresh coconut, ginger, green chillies, jaggery, various spices, curry leaves et al, this Mango Curry is just that satiating dish that you could relish on weekday or even on weekend for brunch.
+Enriched with the flavors of fresh coconut, ginger, green chilies, jaggery, various spices, curry leaves et al, this Mango Curry is just that satiating dish that you could relish on a weekday or even on weekend for brunch.

 Some of the leftover Kerala Style Ripe Mango Curry was even relished with joy the next day, oh, yes, it turned that yummy!
 Having heard the same from me, why don’t you roll up your sleeves to make this Mango Curry this weekend, ladies?

 For the Paste – To prepare this Mango Pulissery, we will make a spicy coconut paste that adds a beautiful coconut spicy flavor to the curry.
 For the paste, we will need fresh coconut, green chillies, ginger, cumin seeds, shallots, and water.